 Supported by the National Institutes of Health, National Cancer Institute, Fogarty International Center (Grant K01TW010271, T.A.).

 Akinyemiju, Tomi; Salako, Omolola; Daramola, Adetola; Alatise, Olusegun; Adeniyi, Adewale; Ogun, Gabriel; Ayandipo, Omobolaji; Olajide, Thomas; Olasehinde, Olalekan; Arowolo, Olukayode; Adisa, Adewale; Afuwape, Oludolapo; Olusanya, Aralola; Adegoke, Aderemi; Ojo, Akinlolu; Tollefsbol, Trygve; and Arnett, Donna K., "Collaborative Molecular Epidemiology Study of Metabolic Dysregulation, DNA Methylation, and Breast Cancer Risk Among Nigerian Women: MEND Study Objectives and Design" (2019).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 58.